manulorente/linux-foundation-lfs101/README.md

 ![Ftp](images/ftp.png)

 FTP clients enable you to transfer files with remote computers using the FTP protocol.
 These clients can be either graphical or command line tools.
 Filezilla, for example, allows the use of the drag-and-drop approach to transfer files between hosts.
-All web browsers support FTP; all you have to do is give a URL like ftp://ftp.kernel.org where the usual http:// becomes ftp://.
+All web browsers support FTP; all you have to do is give a URL like [ftp://ftp.kernel.org] where the usual `http://` becomes `ftp://`.

 Some command line FTP clients are:

-- ftp
+- `ftp`
-- sftp
+- `sftp`
-- ncftp
+- `ncftp`
-- yafc (Yet Another FTP Client).
+- `yafc` (Yet Another FTP Client).

 FTP is one of the oldest methods of network data transfer, dating back to the early 1970s.
 As such, it is considered inadequate for modern needs, as well as being intrinsically insecure.
 However, it is still in use, unfortunately.
 Most modern websites (such as kernel.org) have abandoned its use.

 The reason FTP has fallen into disfavor on modern systems is that it is intrinsically insecure; passwords are user credentials that can be transmitted without encryption and are thus prone to interception.
 Thus, it was removed in favor of using rsync and web browser https access for example.
-As an alternative, sftp is a very secure mode of connection, which uses the Secure Shell (ssh) protocol, which we will discuss shortly. sftp encrypts its data and thus sensitive information is transmitted more securely.
+As an alternative, sftp is a very secure mode of connection, which uses the Secure Shell (`ssh`) protocol, which we will discuss shortly. sftp encrypts its data and thus sensitive information is transmitted more securely.
 However, it does not work with so-called anonymous FTP (guest user credentials).

 ![FTP clients](images/ftp-clients.png)